wp-plugins/toolbar-publish-button/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress admin

+3. Change "Remember scrollbar position" option on the plugin Options page if you wish

-3. Enjoy the clone of the Update / Publish button on the Toolbar when editing posts, pages and custom post types.
+4. Enjoy the clone of the Update / Publish button on the Toolbar when editing posts, pages and custom post types.

 == Frequently Asked Questions ==